As a Church School the Christian vision, values and ethos thread through everything we do and are central to our policies and practice.

 Through Collective Worship our children are beginning to understand the distinctive features of Anglican practice and the centrality of prayer in worship.
 Our daily Worship plays a very important part of school life and always starts our school day.

-To help us with Collective Worship we welcome our weekly visits from YEAST, who explore bible stories with the children and our fortnightly visits from the vicar of All Saints Church, Rev Andrew Ison and the Minister from the methodist Church in Driffield, Rev Robert Amos.
+To help us with Collective Worship we welcome our weekly visits from YEAST, who explore Bible stories with the children and weekly visits from the vicar of All Saints Church, Rev Stuart Grant.
+We are also supported by the Minister from the methodist Church in Driffield.
+We also have a team of Year 2 Worship Leaders who support our daily worship.

 Our school prayer is said daily: